 From my survey, the highest percentage of people liked homemade cranberry sauce.
 Seven percent of all who responded (5 out of 71 people) preferred canned.
 I received comments such as “I love fresh, homemade cranberry sauce with orange in it.
 We also buy a can of cranberry sauce, and it goes to waste!” and “I don’t care for the sweet gelatinous canned stuff from my childhood in the 1970s, when there was no other option served.
 The variations for homemade cranberry sauce can be interesting too.”
 What I found most interesting, was those that chose that they like both the canned and homemade sauce, further stated, “Homemade is what I really like, but grew up with the canned stuff so it’s “traditional” and “Nostalgia for the canned and fresh for creativity and flavor”.
 71.2% (52 out of 71 people) responded they like homemade, or both homemade and canned cranberry sauce.
 But, many of the people who responded they like both homemade and canned addressed their reasoning for liking both is the nostalgic feeling canned sauce brings.
 With these responses, I am concluding that the majority of people prefer homemade, but agree that the canned cranberry sauce is ‘nostalgic’, so they feel like they need it on the table too.
 Let’s start making homemade cranberry sauce ‘nostalgic’!

 My favorite technique for cooking sweet potatoes is slow roasting.
 My recipe for this you can find here.
-Once you cook the sweet potatoes, you can utilize the following recipes to make sure you get something delicious from the skin and the flesh! (unless you just want to eat the sweet potato whole, which is delicious too)
+Once you cook the sweet potatoes, you can utilize the following recipe for my sweet potato casserole.

 Late Saturday morning, I hopped on my bike and made my way to Clark Park Farmers Market with friends to buy our weekly vegetables and fruits from the farmers and artisanal food suppliers.
 This wonderful aspect of the West Philadelphia community was started in 1998 and operates year-round.
 Unlike most farmers markets in Philadelphia that close in November for the season, Clark Park Farmers Market always seems to be open and ready to serve its community jam, cheese, vegetables, fruits, flowers, wine, bread, and more.
 It has built a trust and community within itself that can be seen any time you visit on Saturday.